Farhad Mazhar

-Farhad Mazhar (ফরহাদ মজহার; born 9 August 1947) is a Bangladeshi poet, philosopher, social and human rights activist, and environmentalist.
+Farhad Mazhar (ফরহাদ মজহার, /bn/; born 9 August 1947) is a Bangladeshi poet, philosopher, social and human rights activist, and environmentalist.
 In the aftermath of the recent mass uprising in Bangladesh, he also emerged as a vocal critic of the country's constitution.
 His book, Gono-ovyutthan o Gathan (গণঅভ্যুত্থান ও গঠন, Mass Uprising and Constitution, 2023), has a major influence on the student leaders who led the mass uprising.
 He is also one of the founders and the managing director of UBINIG.

 Biography

 Mazhar graduated with honours in pharmacy from the University of Dhaka in 1967 and worked as a pharmacist in New York City in the seventies and eighties.
 He also studied political economy in The New School for Social Research.
 He is the founding member and managing director of UBINIG (Policy Research for Development Alternative), a policy research and advocacy group in Bangladesh working as an integral part of the community with the grassroots people to strengthen common resistance against the dominant processes of globalisation as well as creating space for strategic negotiations whenever possible.

 Since the early days of his intellectual career, Farhad Mazhar has always been committed to Karl Marx, particularly because of his analysis of capital and the formation of revolutionary subjects.
 His recent intellectual contribution is more concerned with the critical understanding of religion, spirituality and the question of class narratives in a post-colonial society.

 He is virulently critical of the vulgar materialist reduction of Marx's contribution as well as the teachings of his revolutionary followers by the conventional left in Bangladesh.
 Mazhar argues for a new politics which is more informed by the experience of the failure of previous socialist projects and the recent developments in philosophy and politics.
 Beside being an accomplished poet, he is considered as the major radical thinker in Bangladesh.